 At John Stainer, Geography is taught once per term.
-Teachers plan and teach as part of our creative, cross curricular approach to learning.
+Teachers plan and deliver lessons that are part of our creative, cross-curricular approach to learning.
 During their work in geography, children develop, use and apply the National Curriculum key skills across a range of contexts.
 This is to encourage the children to show an interest in their immediate environment and that of the wider world.

 Within the Early Years Foundation Stage, Geography is included as part of Knowledge and Understanding of the World.
 The children learn to investigate similarities and differences, the local environment and cultures and beliefs, fostering the skills essential to developing geographical understanding.
 This is set out in the EYFS curriculum, our children need to observe, find out about, and identify features in the place they live, and the natural world; also to find out about their environment, and talk about those features they like and dislike.

 We believe that developing a strong understanding of people, places and global citizenship is an essential part of our children making sense of the wider world.
 We aim to develop pupils’ understanding of how their location relates to the wider world.
 We pride ourselves in inspiring children’s critical thinking, care for the environment and understanding of human impact on the planet; so that they can make informed choices that will positively impact the planet.

 Our geography curriculum is designed to generate a passion for the subject that leads to continued enquiry, future personal interest and possibly careers relating to this area of study.

 At John Stainer, the intent of our geography curriculum is to:

 - Foster an interest, understanding and enjoyment of Geography.

 - Enable children to gain knowledge of their locality and the processes which have changed their world.